The Integrative Psychiatry Program

 When does the Psychiatry Redefined Fellowship begin?

-Two Fellowship cohorts are run simultaneously each calendar year: the Winter Cohort (begins January) and the Summer Cohort (begins July).
+We typically run two Fellowship cohorts simultaneously each calendar year: the Winter Cohort (begins January) and the Summer Cohort (begins July).
 Enrollment for the Winter Cohort opens in the fall prior to the January program start date; enrollment for the Summer Cohort open in the spring prior to the July program start date.

 How do I enroll?

-A confirmation of payment and registration will be emailed to the address that you provide with your registration; please be sure to check your spam folder for this email.
+Payment is required at time of enrollment.
+Upon enrollment you will be granted access to all Fellowship curriculum.
+A confirmation of payment and registration will be emailed to the email address that you provide with your enrollment; please be sure to check your spam folder for this welcome emails featuring helpful links, details and reminders.

 How do I know if this functional psychiatry training program is right for me?